irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.ServiceBinding"></a>

 ### ServiceBinding
-ServiceBinding defines a standard for service binding.
+ServiceBinding defines a standard for service binding

 | Field | Type | Label | Description |